 Thinking of buying a home?
-It pays to be prepared as you enter a housing market marked by volatility and low inventory – and that was true even before the COVID-19 pandemic struck.
+It pays to be prepared as you enter a housing market marked by volatility, rising rates and low inventory.
 Whether you are a first-time homebuyer looking to step up to a larger home, or downsizing as you near retirement, there are questions you should ask yourself before beginning your house hunt.

-With inventories low and the housing market moving fast, it’s important to thoroughly prepare before conducting your search.
 Doing your homework in advance of your actual house hunt can help you get ready for the opportunities and challenges that come with this type of housing market.
-Before you scan for upcoming open houses or set up MLS alerts on your smartphone, remember that your Johnson Financial Group loan officer is there to help you at every stage of your search.
+Before you scan for upcoming open houses or set up MLS alerts on your smartphone, remember that your Johnson Financial Group loan officer is here to help you at every stage of your search.
 Steve Greiff, SVP, Director of Mortgage, shares some common questions and answers to help you navigate the homebuying process.

 Should I get pre-approved?